Strategic Plan for The Oceanography Society

 Action 2.1

-Develop and administer a survey to the ocean sciences community to gather input on science policy issues and to better understand their policy-relevant professional development needs.
-Based on the survey results, develop a proposal for the TOS Policy Program, which clearly identifies goals, strategies for implementing those goals, and corresponding capacity and resource needs.
+TOS will develop and administer a survey to the ocean science community to better understand their policy-relevant opportunities and needs.
+Based on the survey results, TOS will develop a proposal for a TOS Policy Program, which clearly identifies goals, strategies for implementing those goals, and corresponding capacity and resource needs.

 Timing – 2025